Signature Planner Guide

 Weekly Spreads

 Weekly spreads leave room to determine your goals and values for that week.
+As we'll as to keep track of your schedule and appointments.
 Remember, less is more!
 Focusing on one specific goal is always easier to handle.

 Each day has space dedicated to the one thing you need to get done that day.

-Your priority list is where you keep track of things that must get done.
+Your to-do list is where you keep track of things that must get done.
 Lengthen or append if necessary.

 At the end of each day, there is a small self-care icon.
 This keeps you in check with your values that you want to focus on that week.